 Coaching Roles

-Becoming a coach with Special Olympics has many rewards, one of the main ones being to work with such an amazing group of athletes.
-Our training programs and certification requirements are designed to ensure that our athletes receive the best care possible and to provide you with the tools to meet the needs of any athlete involved in our organization with both confidence and skill.
+Becoming a coach with Special Olympics has many rewards, one of the main ones being working with such an amazing group of athletes.
+Our training programs and certification requirements are designed to ensure that our athletes receive the best care possible and to provide you with the tools to meet the needs of any athlete involved in our organization with confidence and skill.

-Below are the duties and responsibilities for the volunteer positions of head coach, assistant coach, and program volunteer within Special Olympics.
+Below are the duties and responsibilities for the head coach, assistant coach, and program volunteer positions within Special Olympics.

 HEAD COACH: